uwmisl/purpledrop/README.md

 # PurpleDrop System Documentation

-For higher level documentation on the PurpleDrop, see the [wiki](https://github.com/uwmisl/purpledrop/wiki).
+For more information, including instructions on building and using a PurpleDrop, see the [PurpleDrop Manual](https://purpledrop.readthedocs.io)

 # PCB Design Documentation